justdiver/meraki-to-palo-user-id/README.md

 # Background

-This will detail the process of exporting all users for an organization in Meraki using their API, parsing this into a usable XML format, and then importing that into the Palo Alto firewall using their API.
+This will detail the process of exporting all users from Meraki using their API, parsing this into a usable XML format, and then importing that into a Palo Alto firewall using their API.

 ## Required Understanding

-You should have an understanding of the Meraki dashboard, the Palo Alto ui, how APIs work, and at least basic knowledge of python.
+You should have an understanding of the Meraki dashboard, Palo Alto firewalls, how APIs work, and at least basic knowledge of python.

 ## Why even do this?

 Palo Alto has the ability to map an IP address to a username.
 You can then apply policies based off of that username.
 This also makes it much easier to look at the monitor log and know who is doing what on your network, without needing to take extra steps to figure out who an IP actually is.

 "But doesn't Palo Alto have an agent to do this?"
 Yes.
 In most cases.
 They have a wealth of documentation which you can find here: https://docs.paloaltonetworks.com/pan-os/10-1/pan-os-admin/user-id/user-id-overview  The difficulty is that in my environment, 95% of my users are not authenticating against our Active Directory servers directly.
 We have an 802.1x wireless network that our users connect to.
 "But doesn't Palo Alto have a way to pull that information?"
 Again, yes.
 In most cases.
-In my environment, when a user connects to the network, Microsoft NPS Radius does not log the ip address of the client that is connecting.
-Instead the wireless access point is seen as the client.
+In my environment, when a user connects to the network, Microsoft NPS does not log the ip address of the client that is connecting.
+Instead, radius logs the wireless access point as the client.
 This does me no good.
 Meraki on the otherhand does record this information.
-So the challenge is to get this info out of Meraki, and into Palo Alto.
+So the challenge is to get this info out of Meraki and into Palo Alto.

 ## Step 1.